THOR Industries (THO)

 Automobile manufacturers have structurally lower profitability as they often break even on the initial sale of vehicles and instead make money on parts and servicing, which come many years later - this explains why new entrants such as Rivian, Lucid, and Nikola have negative gross margins.
 As you can see below, these dynamics culminated in an average 15.3% gross margin for THOR Industries over the last five years.

-THOR Industries’s gross profit margin came in at 15.3% this quarter, in line with the same quarter last year.
-On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.
+In Q3, THOR Industries produced a 13.4% gross profit margin, in line with the same quarter last year.
+Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin